trueos/trueos-docs/trueos-handbook/introducing.rst

 * :command:`freebsd-update` is retired in favor of using :command:`pkg`
   for system updates.

-* The option to use the SCFB display driver is added to the installer.
+* The option to use the scfb display driver is added to the installer.
   This driver is suitable for newer UEFI laptops as it automatically detects the native resolution.
 This is a good solution for newer Intel hardware that would otherwise require drivers that have not been